andre-tm-hui/iaido_assessment/README.md

 #### Other

 One thing inspired by the original assessment examples is an expanding text field (non-standard in Flutter).
 Purely just because I like how it interacts and keeps everything centered, I made a TextField that shrinks and expands with the size of the text.
 This way, the '£' is always directly left of the amount value.

+Built and tested on Windows 11.
+Android and Web are tested. iOS is not.